Hello from Thailand!

 But I enjoyed my time in Rome immensely and made it to Thailand safe and sound!
 This will probably be a long post to make up for lost time but I’ll try not to go into too much detail.
 But I do want to share some highlights and first impressions of this beautiful country!

-Day One: I arrived in Bangkok last Tuesday morning.
+I arrived in Bangkok last Tuesday morning.
 I was worried about not having any Thai money and not having remembered to look up directions to my hostel before leaving Rome.
 Luckily I made out ok – found an ATM to get money, and was able to get on the airport wifi for the directions!
 I was very proud of myself for navigating public transportation all the way there – I took the airport train into the city and transferred onto the MRT metro system to the area where my hostel was located.
 It was pretty easy actually!

 Getting out of the metro and stepping onto the streets of Bangkok was quite a slap in the face, however.
 The noise, the people, the traffic, the heat – just wow.
 Luckily a nice Australian man who happened to be passing by must have noticed the look on my face in that moment, and he was able to point me in the right direction towards my hostel.

 I didn’t do much the rest of that day.
 Napped, explored the neighborhood, ate my first Pad Thai, etc. I thought I had the hostel room to myself but a girl arrived that evening, named Grace.
 She was Thai so I thought there might be an awkward language barrier, but it was just the opposite.
 We started chatting and were fast friends!
 She showed me on a map what to see in Bangkok and even offered to help me get to where I needed to go the next day!
 Thank God, because I was clueless.